Principle 1: There are No Innate A Priori Ideas

 Which of the impressions and ideas are causes and effects?

-- every simple impression is attended with a correspondent idea, and
+- every simple impression has a correspondent idea

-- every simple idea is attended with a correspondent impression
+- every simple idea has a correspondent impression

-- the existence of the one has a considerable influence on that of the other.
+- the existence of the one influences the other.

-Such a constant conjunction, in such an infinite number of instances, can never arise from chance.
+This constant conjunction can never arise from chance.

 - the impressions on the ideas, or